ascoders/typed-store/readme.md

 ## Example

 As you can see..
 Very predictable code.
-When reducer is called, it will automatically issue dispatch, which is really Redux.
+When reducer is called, it will automatically dispatch, which is really Redux.

 ```typescript
 import { TypedStore, BaseAction, Reducer } from 'TypedStore'